 Fun fact: Alcatraz East Crime Museum features a design blend that mixes Alcatraz with the Tennessee State Prison built in 1898.

 Hollywood Wax Museum

-As the only wax museum dedicated to celebrity figures in the U.S., Hollywood Wax Museum offers two stories of famous faces from movies and music.
+As the only wax museum dedicated to celebrity figures in the U.S., Hollywood Wax Museum offers two stories of famous faces from movies, sports and music.
 It’s a pop culture-lover’s dream come true.